microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="4.4">4.4 Accelerating and Tuning Performance in Azure SQL</h2></a>

-In this section you will learn how to improve the performance of a SQL workload in Azure SQL using your knowledge of SQL Server and gained knowledge from Module 4.3.

-Use the following documentation a supplemental guide for this section: [Improving Database Performance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-monitor-tune-overview#improve-database-performance-with-more-resources)

-One of the most important points to consider as you think about improving performance in Azure SQL is that in many cases application and query performing tuning is the best method.
-This includes:

-- Well designed Indexes
-- Using Batching
-- Using Stored Procedures
-- Using Parameterization
-- Correctly processing result sets

-With that mind, consider these techniques to improve performance using Azure SQL:

-**Scaling CPU Capacity**

-- Portal, T-SQL, Powershell, or REST
-- Downtime (can be very fast) with no migration required.
-- Hyperscale can scale very fast

-**Increasing IOPS and reducing IO latency**

-- Do you know to measure IOPS?.
-- IOPs restrictions may show the form of I/O latency.
-- For Azure Database, consider Business Critical or Hyperscale.
-- For Managed Instance, either move to Business Critical or change # files or file size.
+Understanding your options to accelerate and tune performance for Azure SQL is key to going further to deliver consistent performance.
+This includes understanding how to scale CPU capacity, increase I/O performance, configuring memory and workers, improving application latency, and applying standard SQL Server tuning best practices.
+Here is a great reference while you read this section: [Improving Database Performance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-monitor-tune-overview#improve-database-performance-with-more-resources)

+### Scaling CPU Capacity

+You may need to scale the number of CPUs for your resource needs.
+For an on-premises environment, this would require you to reconfigure a VM, change hardware, and even migrate your database.
+Azure SQL allows you to do this with no migration on your part.
+You can use the portal, T-SQL, CLI, or REST APIs to scale your number of vCores up or down for your deployment.

+Downtime is typically required but can be very fast for Azure SQL Database with no migration.
+Hyperscale deployments allow you to scale up in constant time regardless of data size and Serverless allows for autoscaling based on CPU demand.

+> [!NOTE]
+> Managed Instance scaling can take significant time but does not require any migration.

+### I/O Performance

+I/O performance can be critical to a database application.
+Azure SQL abstracts you from physical file placement but there are methods to ensure you get the I/O performance you need.

+Input/Output per Second (IOPS) may be important to your application.
+Be sure you have chosen the right service tier and vCores for your IOPS needs.
+Understand how to measure IOPS for your queries on-premises if you are migrating to Azure.
+If you have restrictions on IOPS you may see long I/O waits.
+Scale up vCores or move to Business Critical or Hyperscale if you don't have enough IOPS.

+I/O latency is another key component for I/O performance.
+For faster I/O latency for Azure SQL Database, consider Business Critical or Hyperscale.
+For faster I/O latency for Managed Instance, move to Business Critical or increase file size or number of files for the database.
+Improving transaction log latency may require you to use multi-statement transactions.

-**Increasing Memory or Workers**
+### Increase Memory or Workers

-- For Azure Database, scale up vCores with higher limits for more memory or workers.
-- For Managed Instance, scale up vCores for more memory
+Having enough memory or workers may be important to your application and SQL deployment.
+For Azure SQL Database, scale up vCores for higher memory limits or workers.
+For Managed Instance, scale up vCores for higher memory limits.
+Managed Instance also supports increasing workers with 'max worker threads'.
-- Increase Max worker threads for Managed Instance.
-- Be careful.
-Running out of workers may be an application problem like heavy blocking.

-**Improving Application Latency**
+> [!NOTE]
+> Managed Instance in the future may limit workers based on vCores

+### Improving Application Latency

+Even if you configure your deployment for all your resource needs, applications may introduce latency performance issues.
+Be sure to follow these best practices with Azure SQL applications:

-Use redirect connections instead of proxy
+- Using a redirect connection type instead of proxy.
+- Optimize "chatty" applications by using stored procedures or limiting the number of query round trips through techniques like batches.
+- Optimize transactions by grouping them vs *singleton* transactions.

+### Tune like it is SQL Server

+Azure SQL is still SQL Server.
+There is almost never a substitute for ensuring you tune your SQL Server queries and look at the following:

+- Proper index design
+- Using batches
+- Using stored procedures
+- Parameterize queries to avoid too many cached ad-hoc queries
+- Process results in your application quickly and correctly

 Go through the next two activities to see example of how to improve performance with Azure SQL: